 There’s a lot to think about when you’re a new dad.
 As you adjust to fatherhood, you need to look after your baby, yourself and your relationship.
 Getting hands-on experience is the best way of building your skills and your confidence.
 The key is to get in and give it a go.

-Getting involved with your newborn
+New dads: getting involved with your newborn

-You might feel overwhelmed at first, but even brand-new dads come fully equipped for fatherhood.
+You might feel overwhelmed at first, but brand-new dads come fully equipped for fatherhood.
 Fathers are just as good as mothers at recognising and responding to the needs of their newborns.
 They’re also just as able to care for older children.

 Dressing, settling, playing, bathing and nappy changing – these are all great ways to bond with your baby.
 Parenting skills are partly a matter of practice – you get better and more confident the more hands-on experience you get.